Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/manipulators.rst

 Notice how the manipulator changes depending on the orientation selected (compare A with F).

-Similarly, notice how when normal orientation (F and G) is selected the manipulator changes between *Object mode* and *Edit mode*.
+Similarly, notice how when normal orientation (F and G) is selected the manipulator changes between *Object Mode* and *Edit Mode*.
-The normal orientation manipulator will also change depending on what is selected in *Edit mode* i.e. the orientation is based on the normal of the selection which will change depending on how many and which faces, edges or vertices are selected.
+The normal orientation manipulator will also change depending on what is selected in *Edit Mode* i.e. the orientation is based on the normal of the selection which will change depending on how many and which faces, edges or vertices are selected.